 The recoverable amount is the higher of an asset's fair value less costs to sell or value in use.
-Assets are tested for impairment with reference to the lowest level of cash generating unit/s.
+Assets are tested for impairment with reference to the lowest level of cash generating unit(s).
 A previously recognized impairment loss relating to a fixed asset may be reversed in part or in full when a change in circumstances leads to a change in the estimates used to determine the fixed asset's recoverable amount.
-The carrying amount of the fixed asset will only be increased up to the amount that it would have been had the original impairment not been recognized.
+The carrying amount of the fixed asset will only be increased up to the amount that the original impairment not been recognized.

-2.15.1.
+1.15.1.
 Goodwill